caul-dpsc/2021-rdm-series/_pages/index.md

     - Network of experts
     - Resources – training guides, DMP assistant

+##### Presenter Bio:
+Alison Farrell is a Research Data Management and Public Services Librarian at the Health Sciences Library at Memorial University.
+Alison plays an active role in furthering RDM services and supports at Memorial.
+In addition Alison is leading the development of Memorial’s RDM institutional strategy and sits on a number of national committees in different areas of RDM.

 #### <a id="dmp"></a>Help!
 I need a Data Management Plan!
 Get started using the DMP Assistant and More